alexpeshe/Python-Learning/README.md

 # Bonus
 Notes for professionals books included also

+# Learning undertaken

 # Automate-the-boring-stuff

 This repository would contain the following:

 - Automate the boring stuff by Al Sweigart pdf book
 - Jupyter notebooks with excercise and code snippets inside

+# 100 Days of Coding Challanges ( main aim is to code 1-2 hrs per day)